Agent Brief: Build OpenClaw Fitness Report Connectors for Garmin, WHOOP, Speediance, and More

-A reproducible implementation guide for building AI-readable fitness reports with OpenClaw, Garmin, WHOOP, Speediance, Cronometer, normalized JSON snapshots, and public GitHub repos.
+An agent-ready implementation brief for building OpenClaw fitness report connectors across Garmin, WHOOP, Speediance, Cronometer, 8Sleep, normalized JSON snapshots, and public GitHub repos.

-For an AI coding system, the core instruction is simple: treat each vendor as a connector, persist normalized JSON snapshots, and make the report generator consume only those snapshots.
-That separation is what makes the system reproducible instead of a pile of private scripts.
+The core instruction is simple: treat each vendor as a connector, persist normalized JSON snapshots, and make the report generator consume only those snapshots.
+That separation turns vendor-specific API mess into an agent-buildable system.

 - Garmin for cardio, training load, pace, heart-rate zones, and activity detail